daveshap/ChromaDB_Chatbot_Public/README.md

 The script logs all interactions with the OpenAI API and updates to the knowledge base, providing a record of the chatbot's operations and aiding in debugging and optimization efforts.
 The use of the ChromaDB library allows for scalable storage and retrieval of the chatbot's knowledge base, accommodating a growing number of conversations and data points.

 But seriously just look at the code, it's pretty straight forward.

+## Contributing

+You're welcome to submit a pull request to make mild changes or fix bugs.
+Any substantial refactors will be rejected.
+If you want to take this work and modify it, please just work on your own fork.
+This repo will eventually be made a public readonly archive.